 A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

-What is an ICL and how can it improve my vision?
+What is EVO ICL and how can it improve my vision?

-ICL stands for implantable collamer lens.
-Developed by Staar Surgical, a company focused on vision correction, it is a lens made up of an advanced, soft material composed of 100% biocompatible collagen copolymer.
+The EVO ICL is an implantable lens made up of an advanced, soft material composed of 100% biocompatible collagen that works in harmony with your eye.
 Unlike other vision correction procedures that permanently alter the shape of your cornea, ICL surgery is additional, which means it adds to your eye’s natural state.
-The Visian ICL, once implanted in your eye, provides not only vision correction but also UV protection.
+The EVO ICL, once implanted in your eye, provides not only vision correction but also UV protection.
 Oftentimes, patients see an improvement to their quality of vision that is sharper, clearer and more vivid than what they can achieve with traditional glasses or contacts.

-ICL surgery is an elective vision correction procedure and like all other vision correction procedures is therefore not covered by insurance.
-If you suffer from moderate to severe myopia (nearsightedness: those who can see up close) or astigmatism, ICL surgery can help you eliminate your need for glasses or contacts.
-As one of the newest options for vision correction, the ICL received FDA approval for a wide range of myopic (nearsightedness) correction needs in 2005.
-And more recently, in 2018 ICLs that correct astigmatism were FDA approved.
-Worldwide, the ICL has been implanted in more than 800,000 patients with an extremely high satisfaction rate—above 99%!
+ICL surgery is an elective vision correction procedure and, like all other vision correction procedures, is not covered by insurance.
+If you suffer from moderate to severe myopia (nearsightedness: those who can see up close) or astigmatism, EVO ICL surgery can help you eliminate your need for glasses or contacts.
+As one of the newest options for vision correction, the EVO ICL is an excellent alternative for those who do not qualify for LASIK and does not cause dry eye syndrome!

 Common Refractive Errors & Their Meaning